zoeNantes/ZiweiHomePage1/index.md

 For more research background, please check my [Curriculum Vitae in pdf](/assets/files/Ziwei XU_CV_homepage.pdf).

-This website is used to update my academic progress.
+For my academic connection in social network, please click the underneath logos of this page.